Measles Outbreak in Bangladesh: Challenges & Policy Solutions

 Introduction

-Major Causes of the Measles Outbreak in Bangladesh
+Latest Situation of Measles in Bangladesh

-1. Declining Vaccination Coverage
+1. Drop in Vaccination Coverage

 2. Vaccine Hesitancy